Intellectual Freedom

 RDPL strives to offer a broad range of materials and programs to serve our diverse community.
 What is suitable for one individual or family may not be a good fit for another.
 Decisions about a child’s reading and program participation are the responsibility of their parent or guardian, and each family has the right to determine what is suitable for their own children, while respecting that other families may make different choices.

 We encourage families to talk together about what is appropriate to read, watch, listen to, and play.
 Children under 18 require parental or guardian permission to obtain a library card, and families can conveniently monitor borrowing activity through their online accounts.
+Collections are carefully curated and organized by age and intended audience.
+Children’s cards are limited to items in the children’s collection only, while teen cards allow access to the full library collection, with the exception of adult video games.
 Libraries respect family autonomy while providing equal access to all.

 Intellectual freedom is essential for children and youth to effectively explore the world of ideas; discover and pursue interests; learn skills and access information; inspire innovation; and grow in self-knowledge and empathy.
 Libraries respect the rights of children to access information and ideas.